 The healing process, gain energy, stamina, and stops bleeding also, slow down the aging process.
-Especially for Hmong women’s health after birth, postpartum.
+Especially for Hmong women’s health after birth.
 Therefore, the Hmong chicken herb soup was born.

 Never questioned an elder with a bad temper.
 “Because that’s what our ancestors did so we must continue to follow this tradition” after some knuckles on the head.
 (By my mom, of course) Yeah, that hurt.
-Okay got it.
-Hence, puv hli (full month).
+Okay got it!
+Hence, puv hli (a full month).

 My ex-mother-in-law once said, “Do you want your stomach to enter someone else’s house first?”
 Heh, I guess not.
 I’ve been really lucky I have the best in-laws now and then.
 Thank God for that.